devnull-cz/c-prog-lang/modules/structure-casting.md

 #source struct-common.c

-A function may also allocate an `A` or `B` structure and return its address as a pointer to the `Common` struct.
+A function may also allocate an `A` or `B` structure and return its address as a pointer to the `common` struct.
 This pointer then needs to be casted in the caller according to its first member.

 See `struct sockaddr`, `struct sockaddr_in` and `struct sockaddr_in6`